-Homemade Crispy Fried Zucchini Chips that are crispy and made Greek-style!
-Pan frying them as opposed to baking them results in a much crunchier chip hands down.
+Homemade Fried Zucchini Chips are a crispy appetizer or snack everyone will love!
 I used no batter, flour, or breading so they are completely gluten free.
-Paired with a good tzatziki sauce, it's a popular appetizer guests will love paired with wine.
+Paired with a good tzatziki sauce, zucchini chips are an appetizer I love serving guests with a good drink in hand.

 These zucchini chips were inspired by Estia.
 It is a Greek restaurant we always go to and they have the BEST zucchini chips appetizer.
 They come out super crispy and serve them with tzatziki sauce stacked high in a fun tower.